PaymentHighway/paymenthighway-android-sdk/demo/README.md

 In client side you need to implement the BackendAdapter interface.

-The demo include a implementation example for a `BackendApapter` in the module `backendadapterexample`.
+The demo includes an implementation example for a `BackendAdapter` in the module `backendadapterexample`.

 ## Add a credit card